HanoverStatsLabs/resources/morsels/basicStatisticsVector.md

 # Basic statistics for a vector

-The simplest kind of work we can do in R with a vector is to compute various elementary statistics based on a vector.
+The simplest kind of work we can do in R with a vector is to compute various elementary statistics.

 For numerical vectors, a number of statistics can be computed:

-- Minima and maxima, via the command `min` and `max`.
+- Minima and maxima, via the commands `min` and `max`.
 - Average and median values, via the commands `mean` and `median`.
 - Measures of spread like the standard deviation, via the command `sd`.